dougdonohoe/ddpoker/README-DEV.md

 * `pokerwicket` - DD Poker website and Online Portal
 * `proto` - prototype code used for experiments and proof of concept code

+### Unit Tests (a note from Doug)

+There is some test coverage, but it is sorely lacking in the core poker logic.
+This actually bit me once when I had to solve a multiple-split pots bug.
+I didn't get religion on good test coverage until I worked at a high-frequency trading company writing code to trade on the US stock markets with my boss's money.

+I apologize for the lack of tests.

 ### Properties Files

 Properties files are used for two primary purposes